nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter8_chapter_8_holy_spirit_comforter_guide_and_power.md

 <!-- p39 -->
-Before Jesus did any miracles or launched His public ministry, He was baptized by John the Baptist and God's Spirit descended upon him, and a voice from heaven proclaimed, ‘This is my beloved Son in whom I am well pleased’ (<span class="x-scripture" data-type="ref" data-book="Matthew" data-chapter="3" data-verses="17" data-lang="en" data-version="NKJV">Matthew 3:17</span>).
+Before Jesus did any miracles or launched His public ministry, He was baptized by John the Baptist and God's Spirit descended upon him, and a voice from heaven proclaimed, ‘This is my beloved Son in whom I am well pleased’ (<span class="x-scripture" data-type="ref" data-book="MAT" data-chapter="3" data-verses="17" data-lang="en" data-version="NKJV">Matthew 3:17</span>).

 <!-- p40 -->